Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Extant- still in existence.
 Not destroyed, lost, or extinct.
 Subsisting.

-Extrapolate- to infer (unknown information) from known information; imply.
+Extrapolate- to infer unknown information from known information; imply.
+Exposit.

 Facade- guise, deception, front, feign, synthetic, bogus, counterfeit, fake, phony, artificial.